Witch Hunting In India

-Why do people calls you and other women a witch ?
+Why do people call you and other women a witch?

 When you think about witch-hunting, the one incident that comes to mind first is the infamous witch hunt case of Salem, Massachusetts, in the 17th Century of Colonial America.
 An estimated 40,000 to 60,000 executions were carried out during this time through male lawyers as a means of social control.

 Witch-hunting was widely practised in various parts of the world, especially in Europe and North America during the Early Modern period (1480 – 1750).
 As mentioned in The Guardian, a witch hunt was “the search for those people – usually solitary women – suspected of witchcraft, guided by panic, misinformation, and misunderstanding.”
 Without pretence to a fair hearing, “communities would execute their suspects” on the thinnest proof.”